-According to the three-defence line model, Internal Audit acts like a third defence lines and supervises the performance of the first and second lines in order to provide reasonable security to the Top Management and Governance Bodies on:
+Internal Audit acts as a third level of control, supervising the actions of the first and second level of control in order to provide reasonable assurance to Senior Management and the Governing Bodies on:

-- The efficiency and effectiveness of the Internal Control Systems for the mitigation of the risks associated to the activities of the Entity. - The compliance with the current legislation, paying special attention to the requirements of the Supervisory Bodies, and the proper application of the Global Management and Risk Appetite Frameworks defined. - The compliance with the internal policies and regulations, and the alignment with the best practices and good sectoral sues, for a proper Internal Governance. - The reliability and integrity of the financial and operative information including the effectiveness of the Internal Control System on the Financial Information (ICSFI).
+- The efficiency and effectiveness of the Internal Control Systems for the mitigation of the risks associated to the activities of the Entity. - The compliance with the current legislation, paying special attention to the requirements of the Supervisory Bodies, and the proper application of the Global Management and Risk Appetite Frameworks defined. - The compliance with internal policies and regulations, and alignment with the best practices and good sectoral uses, for a proper Internal Governance of the Group. - The reliability and integrity of the financial and operative information including the effectiveness of the Internal Control System on the Financial Information (ICSFI).